talwarabhimanyu/talwarabhimanyu.github.io/_posts/2018-08-12-lstm-backprop.md

 ## TL;DR
 In this blog post:
 1. I derive equations for Backpropogation-Through-Time (BPTT) for an LSTM.
-2. I illustrate proper application of chain-rule, accounting for (1) all paths of 'influence flow', & (2) avoiding double-counting of paths.
+2. I illustrate proper application of chain-rule: (1) traversing all paths of 'influence flow', & (2) avoiding double-counting of paths.
-3. I create an LSTM model in Python (without using Pytorch or Tensorflow): [click here](https://github.com/talwarabhimanyu/Learning-by-Coding/blob/master/Deep%20Learning%20from%20Scratch/LSTM%20from%20Scratch/LSTM%20from%20Scratch.ipynb) to view the Notebook.
+3. I create an LSTM model in Python (using just Numpy/Random libraries): [click here](https://github.com/talwarabhimanyu/Learning-by-Coding/blob/master/Deep%20Learning%20from%20Scratch/LSTM%20from%20Scratch/LSTM%20from%20Scratch.ipynb) to view the Notebook.

 ## Introduction
 In my [last post on Recurrent Neural Networks (RNNs)](https://talwarabhimanyu.github.io/blog/2018/07/31/rnn-backprop), I derived equations for backpropogation-through-time (BPTT), and used those equations to implement [an RNN in Python](https://github.com/talwarabhimanyu/Learning-by-Coding/blob/master/Deep%20Learning%20from%20Scratch/RNN%20from%20Scratch/RNN%20from%20Scratch.ipynb) (without using PyTorch or Tensorflow).
 Through that post I demonstrated two tricks which make backprop through a network with 'tied up weights' easier to comprehend - use of 'dummy variables' and 'accumulation of gradients'. **In this post I intend to look at another neural network architecture known as an LSTM (Long Short-Term Memory), which builds upon RNNs, and overcomes the issue of vanishing gradients faced by RNNs.**